As of Sept 3, 2018

 Beyond Showing: The Art of Immersive Writing with Karen Ullo: Every writing workshop teaches "Show, don't tell."
 But how do you move beyond showing to create genuinely immersive writing that makes your readers "get lost" in your book?
 What else do you need?
 This presentation will provide an overview of more advanced techniques to move your writing from good to great.

-Brand Ambassadors for Christ – How to Market Yourself and God: This talk discusses marketing from a Catholic perspective.
+Brand Ambassadors for Christ – How to Market Yourself and God with Emily Ricci: This talk discusses marketing from a Catholic perspective.
 It covers how Catholic marketing is different than regular marketing, the correlations between marketing and evangelization, the 4 P's of Catholic marketing (a play off of the 4 P's of traditional marketing), and practical marketing tips for Catholic authors.
 We'll look at marketing via social media, advertising, networking, website, and branding, etc through the lens of evangelization.

 Book Proposal Basics with Sarah Reinhard: Nonfiction books depend on a strong proposal.
 In this beginners-level workshop, OSV content network manager Sarah Reinhard will cover the essentials: what you need to put into a proposal, how to find the information you need, and how to fill in the blanks when you may not have a lot of information.
 Proposals include a summary of the book, a chapter outline or summary, audience analysis and competition, why you are the person to write the book, and your marketing plan.